Matt D. Childs

 - Ph.D.
 University of Texas at Austin

-Matt D. Childs is Director of Graduate Studies for the History Department.
-He also serves as Director of the Latin American Studies Program and the African Studies program housed at the Walker Institute for International and Global Studies.
-From 2010 to 2013 he served as Director of the History Center at the University of South Carolina.
+Matt D. Childs teaches for the History Department graduate and undergraduate course dealing with Latin American and Caribbean history, Atlantic History, and comparative histories of colonialism and slavery in shaping the modern world.
+At UofSC he has served as Director of the Latin American Studies Program and the African Studies program housed at the Walker Institute for International and Global Studies, Director of the Graduate Studies Program for the History Department, and Director of the History Center at the University of South Carolina.
 He stared teaching at the University of South Carolina in the Fall of 2009.
 Before joining the History Department at USC, Childs taught at Florida State University from 2001-2008.
 His primary research and teaching interests are Latin American, Caribbean, and Atlantic history with a particular emphasis on the importance of understanding the historical legacies of slavery and racism in shaping the modern world.

-Childs currently serves as the Humanities editor for the Cuban section of the Library of Congress Handbook of Latin American Studies, he is member of the editorial boards of The Americas and Atlantic History and African History for Oxford University Press’ Oxford Bibliographies Online.
-In 2017 he was appointed head editor of the Oxford Research Encyclopedia of the African Diaspora that will comprise 120 entries of 5,000 words each in an online format, accompanied by a 2 volume print publication of select entries.
+Childs currently serves as the Humanities editor for the Cuban section of the Library of Congress Handbook of Latin American Studies, he has been a member of the editorial boards of The Americas and Atlantic History and African History for Oxford University Press’ Oxford Bibliographies Online.
 Childs has served and chaired book, article, and fellowship awards and prizes committees administered by the Social Science Research Council, the Fulbright Program, the American Council of Learned Societies, the Andrew W. Mellon foundation, and the American Historical Association.

-Professor Childs is the author of The 1812 Aponte Rebellion in Cuba and the Struggle against Atlantic Slavery (2006), which was a finalist for the 2007 Frederick Douglass Book Prize and translated and published in Cuba in 2012.
-Matt Childs has co-edited with Toyin Falola The Yoruba Diaspora in the Atlantic World (2005) and The Changing Worlds of Atlantic Africa: Essay in Honor or Robin Law (2009).
-Childs served as an Associate Editor for the 6 volume Encyclopedia of Latin American History and Culture(2008).
+Professor Childs is the author of The 1812 Aponte Rebellion in Cuba and the Struggle against Atlantic Slavery, which was a finalist for the Frederick Douglass Book Prize and translated and published in Cuba.
+Matt Childs has co-edited with Toyin Falola The Yoruba Diaspora in the Atlantic World, and The Changing Worlds of Atlantic Africa: Essay in Honor or Robin Law.
+Childs served as an Associate Editor for the 6 volume Encyclopedia of Latin American History and Culture.
 With James Sidbury and Jorge Canizares-Esguerra he has co-edited The Urban Black Atlantic during the Era of the Slave Trade.
-Professor Childs has published articles in The Journal of Latin American Studies, The Americas, The Historian, The History Workshop Journal, and the Latin American Research Review among other journals.
+Professor Childs has published articles in The Journal of Latin American Studies, The Americas, The Historian, The History Workshop Journal, The Latin Americanist, and the Latin American Research Review among other journals.
 Childs has received research grants from the Social Science Research Council, the Ford Foundation, the American Council of Learned Societies, the Fulbright-Hays Program, and other agencies to conduct research in Cuba, Spain, Great Britain, and the United States